 Where can I find more information about Juluca?

 - This Patient Version drug summary is based on the following FDA label(s): Tablet, film-coated.
-The Patient Counseling Information section of the label includes information for people taking Juluca.
+The Patient Package Insert includes information for people taking Juluca.

 - A list of FDA-approved HIV medicines, from HIVinfo.